 Leather color options are equally abundant, including 12 colors as standard - with the always-present option of customer provided or selected colors outside of that range.

 The Rolls-Royce Phantom Coupe is a true uber-luxury model with very few competitors offering such a unique combination of size, power and luxury.
-Buyers may want to consider the Bentley Continental GT, Bentley Mulsanne or Mercedes-Benz S65 AMG.
+Buyers may want to consider the Bentley Continental GT and the Mercedes-AMG S65 Coupe.